SimonScholz/simonscholz.github.io/content/tutorials/gatling-performance-testing/gatling-performance-testing.md

 on:
   # Allows you to run this workflow manually from the Actions tab
   workflow_dispatch:
+    inputs:
+      atOnceUsers:
+        type: number
+        description: Amount of initial users for the performance test
+        default: 10
+      rampUpUsers:
+        type: number
+        description: Amount of ramp up users for the performance test
+        default: 10
+      duration:
+        type: number
+        description: Duration of the performance test
+        default: 20

 # A workflow run is made up of one or more jobs that can run sequentially or in parallel
 jobs: